7 Effective Ways To Use Baking Soda For Teeth Whitening

 Does Baking Soda Whiten Teeth?

 Yes, it does.
 Baking soda can be a dental manager as it helps keep your teeth white.
-The chemical composition of baking soda (sodium bicarbonate) makes it mildly abrasive, which helps it remove stains from your teeth.
+The chemical composition of baking soda (sodium bicarbonate) makes it alkaline.
+It neutralizes acids in the mouth, making it mildly abrasive.
+This, in turn, helps remove stains from your teeth without the use of any chemicals (1).
+Thus, baking soda is a cost-effective alternative to professional whitening treatments.
 In fact, many toothpastes and teeth whitening products use baking soda as one of the main ingredients.

 A study published in BDJ Open aimed to test the effectiveness of toothpaste containing sodium bicarbonate (baking soda) in removing dental plaque.
 After a single, timed brushing, the amount of plaque removed with baking soda-containing paste was much higher than with a non-baking soda paste, making it worth exploring the benefits and effectiveness of baking soda in dental hygiene and health.